Philippine frogmouth: Description

 Like all frogmouths, the Philippine frogmouth has large eyes for better night vision, a large flat bill for capturing insects, and cryptic plumage which allows them to be camouflaged while perched during the day.
-They are the only frogmouth species found in the Philippines, and can be confused with the Philippine Nightjar, which despite its similar shape has very different plumage.
+They are found in the Philippines, and can be confused with the Philippine Nightjar, which despite its similar shape has very different plumage.

-The Philippine frogmouth is a medium frogmouth, being 24–26 cm long, with two color morphs (and intermediate phases); one is a chestnut rufous with deep rufous ground color, the other a lighter brown with buff and black barring.
+The Philippine frogmouth is a medium frogmouth, being 24–26cm long, with two color morphs (and intermediate phases); one is a chestnut rufous with deep rufous ground color, the other a lighter brown with buff and black barring.
 Both morphs have three distinct light buff or white bands; one on their hindneck, a second on their lower throat, and a third around the lower breast.
 They have a yellow-orange iris and brown feet and bill.
 Although males and females have a similar appearance, females are typically darker and plainer.

-Distribution and Habitat
+Distribution and habitat

 The Philippine frogmouth is a sedentary bird, endemic to the Philippines, and is widely distributed within the archipelago, though noticeably absent from Palawan.
 Though rare, there have been sightings in India and Australia.
 They are thought to be found in lowland and maturing (but not mature) second growth forests, but their habitat is not known in detail as they are only active at night and do not sing songs or have loud calls.

-Behavior and Ecology
+Behavior and ecology

 Reproduction

 The nest is built from a horizontal branch that is placed two to five meters above ground.
 It is made from the parent's own downy feathers which is held in place using spider silk, moss and lichens.
 The female lays one egg per season.
 The male incubates the egg during the day and the female at night.

-Diet and Feeding
+Diet and feeding

 Philippine frogmouths are adaptable, and eat large insects, such as grasshoppers, cicadas, crickets, and beetles.
 They feed by waiting on low branches and striking when they notice an insect moving below.
 Like other species in the genus Batrachostomus, the Philippine frogmouth has elongated bristles around the base of their bill, believed to protect their eyes from prey.